hansonj34/stocks-analysis/README.md

 ![After Refactoring](https://github.com/hansonj34/stocks-analysis/blob/main/Resources/After%20refactoring%202017.png?raw=true)

 The results were positive.
-The trial allowed for a decrease of .09 seconds However, the outcome was very different with the 2018 Stock Data.
+The trial allowed for a decrease of .09 seconds.

 ## Before Refactoring 2018 Stock Data Set:

 ![Before Refactoring](https://github.com/hansonj34/stocks-analysis/blob/main/Resources/Before%20Refactoring%202018.png?raw=true)

-The refactored 2018 code ran:
+The refactored 2018 code:

 ![After Refactoring](https://github.com/hansonj34/stocks-analysis/blob/main/Resources/After%20refactoring%202018.png?raw=true)

+The results were negative.
 This trial time decreased about -.02 in the refactored coding.
-Further analysis needs to be comed to account for this discrepancy.
+More analysis needs to be done to account for this discrepancy.

 ## Summary
-Advantages of refactoring code:
+### Advantages of refactoring code:

-Refactoring is a way to optimize the existing code by making it easier, faster and more efficient without changing its behavior.
-Facilitates the discovery of bugs.
-Improve readability and Maintainability
+Refactoring is a way to optimize the existing code by making it easier, faster, and more efficient without changing its behavior.
+It will improve readability and maintenance.
+It also helps identifies any bugs in the code.

 ### Disadvantages of refactoring code:

-Time consuming possibility and introducing mistakes.
-Can be expensive and risky.
+It is time consuming and there is the possibility of introducing mistakes.
+It can be really expensive and risky.
 One can accidentally change the content of the code.

 ## How these Pros and cons apply to refactoring the original VBA script:
 The pros are that the run time decreased and thus making the code more efficient for the 2017 data set.
 However, cons are that this only works on some data sets but not for others.
 The 2018 data run time increased.
-The other cons are that its very time consuming and can allow for error and an alteration of content.
+Some other cons are that its very time consuming and can allow for error and an alteration of content.
 For example, if a particular line is changed in the order the data is read, a new meaning of the code could result or can cause the code to run properly.